Euresearch

 Euresearch is a non-profit organisation that provides a Swiss guide to European research and innovation.
 It was founded in 2001 and become a Swiss association in 2004.
+In 2026, Euresearch celebrates its 25th anniversary.

 Euresearch is federally funded and mandated by the State Secretariat for Education, Research and Innovation (SERI) to provide information and advisory services on the European Union (EU) Framework Programmes for Research and Innovation (FPs) to researchers and innovators in public institutions and the private sector in Switzerland.

 Euresearch has been active since FP6 and the mandate from SERI has been renewed several times.
 Euresearch was evaluated in 2010 and 2015.

 Services

 Euresearch provides services for all the stages of the EU funding process.
 Services include individual consultation, training and events, and publications such as factsheets and a monthly newsletter.

 Organisation

 Euresearch is made up of the Network Office in Bern and Regional Offices located at Swiss universities, federal institutes of technology and universities of applied sciences.
 The EU FP National Contact Points for Switzerland, who specialise in topics and areas of the EU FPs, are located at the Network Office.
 The Regional Offices have advisors who know the specifics of their own institution and company advisors who provide support to businesses.